Jump-starting relativistic flows, and the M87 jet: Jet in M87

 \subsection{Conclusion: morphology of M87 jet and the BZ mechanism}

-Our results show a universal property of the resolved \cite{1977MNRAS.179..433B} flow with large parallel (to the local \Bf) momentum of emitting particles: all images are spine-brightened, not edge-brightened as observed.
+Our results show a universal property of the resolved \cite{1977MNRAS.179..433B} flow with large parallel (to the local \Bf) momentum of emitting particles: all images are spine-brightened, {agreeing with what was} observed.
 No special prescription for emissivity as function of the flux function parameter $r_0$ can change that: they are all spine-brightened.
 The assumption of parabolical flux surfaces is, naturally, an analytic approximation, yet the universality of the result - spine-brightened profile - ensures that it will be applicable to more general cases.

-We then conclude that \cite{1977MNRAS.179..433B} mechanism is not responsible for the M87 jet, at least in its pure form. \footnote{By {\it BZ mechanism} we understand generation of collimated relativistic jet.
+We then conclude that \cite{1977MNRAS.179..433B} mechanism is {responsible} for the M87 jet, at least in its pure form. {\bf By {\it BZ mechanism} we understand generation of collimated relativistic jet.
 The relativistic $e^\pm$ we describe do extract energy from the spin of the \BH.}

 The \cite{1977MNRAS.179..433B} mechanism can still be operational - and, \eg\ responsible for the bright core in the images of M87 in case of purely radial outflow at small $r$, but it does not drive the observed jet.
 Another possibility is that the sheath is slowed down by the interaction with the disk corona - while the core remains relativistic, with emission beamed away.
 This would correspond to emission coming only from small $r_0$, top rows in Figs. \ref{pi12} and \ref{pi6} - it is still spine-brightened, but shows only in the small part of the image.